 “if these people of the future are better than we are, they will, perhaps, look back at us with feelings of pity and tenderness for struggling souls who once divined a little of what the future would bring.”

 As we walked, the weather deteriorated.
 It had never really recovered from the thunderstorm at Sancoins and we became accustomed to streaming capes and wet feet.
-The trouble with wet feet was that they laid us open to blisters, the curse of the long-distance walker.
+The trouble with wet feet is that they lead to blisters, the curse of the long-distance walker.

 Day 9: Montgivray to Cluis